arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/12.multi-protocol-gateway/content.md

 ### Setting Up The Things Network

-You now have the prerequisites for the Portenta X8 ready, but since you are using the LoRa® connectivity, you will need a platform capable of receiving data transmitted from the Portenta X8 and Max Carrier. **The Things Network** will be the platform we will use to communicate using LoRaWAN®.
+You now have the prerequisites for the Portenta X8 ready, but since you are using the LoRa® connectivity, you will need a platform capable of receiving data transmitted from the Portenta X8 and Max Carrier. **The Things Network** will be the platform we will use to communicate using LoRa technology.
 On the platform, you will need to create an application to add the Portenta Max Carrier as an End-Device.

 **Manual** option will be used when adding the End-Device.
-The Portenta Max Carrier will be added under Arduino SA to be included within the LoRaWAN® Device Repository.
-The LoRaWAN® version and parameters compatible with the Portenta Max Carrier are as follows.
+The Portenta Max Carrier will be added under Arduino SA to be included within the LoRa®-enabled Device Repository.
+The LoRa-based network version and parameters compatible with the Portenta Max Carrier are as follows.
 The frequency plan will depend on the region in which you are going to install the device.

 ![General End-Device Configuration](assets/ttn-end-device.png)

-***To learn more about LoRa® and LoRaWAN®, please have a look at our [Arduino Guide to LoRa® and LoRaWAN®](https://docs.arduino.cc/learn/communication/lorawan-101).
+***To learn more about LoRa® and its networks, please have a look in [this documentation](https://docs.arduino.cc/learn/communication/lorawan-101).
 Additionally, if you wish to learn how to properly set up the End-Device in The Things Network, please read [this tutorial](https://docs.arduino.cc/tutorials/mkr-wan-1310/the-things-network) reference***

 We will now build a multi-protocol gateway using Portenta X8 and Max Carrier.